Michigan Drug Rehab Programs

 - Do not have a severe drug addiction, rather one that is moderate to mild

-If you attend outpatient drug rehab, you will spend the majority of your time participating in several different therapies, such as:
+If you attend an outpatient substance abuse rehab facility, you will spend the majority of your time participating in several different therapies, such as:

 - Individual therapy